-Chinese researchers just confirmed that patients can transmit the coronavirus without showing symptoms.
+Chinese researchers confirmed that patients can transmit the coronavirus without showing symptoms.
 A woman passed it to 5 relatives.

 Asymptomatic transmission in Germany?

-Most of the coronavirus cases so far have been mild, but the virus has killed more than 2,200 people and infected more than 76,000.
-Though the majority of cases are on the Chinese mainland, the virus has spread to 29 other countries.
+Most of the coronavirus cases so far have been mild, but the virus has killed more than 2,600 people and infected nearly 80,000.
+Though the majority of cases are on the Chinese mainland, the virus has spread to 34 other countries.

-A case of asymptomatic transmission similar to the one described in the new case study was previously identified in Germany.
+A case of asymptomatic transmission similar to the one in the new case study was previously identified in Germany.
 But that research turned out to be flawed.

 According to a letter published in the New England Journal of Medicine, a woman from Shanghai transmitted the virus to a 33-year-old German businessman in January.
 Three days later, he felt better and went back to work, then infected at least two of his colleagues.
 But the researchers had not spoken with the woman, who had in fact experienced mild symptoms at the time of transmission.

-That left scientists unsure as to whether people who never experience any symptoms can transmit the disease – until today.
+That left scientists unsure as to whether people who never experience any symptoms can transmit the disease, but the latest research confirms that it can happen.

 Read more about the coronavirus: